 Nike Hoop Summit

 The Nike Hoop Summit is the country's premiere annual basketball game featuring America's top male high school seniors taking on a World Select Team comprised of top players 19-years-old or younger from around the world.
-Played each April, the USA enjoys a 14-6 series lead.
-First contested in 1995, the 2017 Nike Hoop Summit was played April 7 at the Moda Center in Portland, Oregon, and the USA claimed a 98-87 victory.
+Played each April, the USA enjoys a 14-7 series lead.
+First contested in 1995, the 2018 Nike Hoop Summit was played April 13 at the Moda Center in Portland, Oregon, and the World team claimed a 89-76 victory.

 3x3 World Championships

 FIBA initiated 3x3 competitions in 2010 and now conducts 3x3 World Cups and 3x3 U18 World Cups for men and women yearly (except in years when the Youth Olympic Games are held), and the Youth Olympic Games, featuring 3x3 competition, is held every four years (2018, 2022, etc.).
 In 2017, the USA women collected the gold medal at the FIBA 3x3 U18 World Championship, while the USA men’s team finished in seventh place at the FIBA 3x3 World Championship.
+The USA women finished fifth at the 2018 FIBA 3x3 U18 World Championship.
 Additionally, the USA women are the defending gold medalists at the Youth Olympic Games, which will be held in 2018 in Buenos Aires, Argentina.